Wrapping Haptic Displays Around Robot Arms to Communicate Learning: Related Work

-\p{Haptics for Information Transfer} When considering using haptic signals for communicating features of robot learning, the type of information being transferred is important to consider.
-While haptic devices have a general goal of stimulating the human sense of touch, haptics has also previously been applied to communicate \textit{robot intent} or similar social features.
-For instance --- when studying how humans and robots should interact in shared spaces --- prior works have used haptics to explicitly convey the robot's intended direction of motion or planned actions \cite{che2020efficient, cini2021relevance, casalino2018operator, grushko2021improved}.
+\p{Haptics for Information Transfer} When using haptics to communicating features of robot learning, the type of information being transferred is important to consider.
+While haptic devices have a general goal of stimulating the human sense of touch, haptics has also been applied to communicate \textit{robot intent} or similar social features.
+For instance --- when studying how humans and robots should interact in shared spaces --- prior works have used haptics to explicitly convey the robot's intended motion or actions \cite{che2020efficient, cini2021relevance, casalino2018operator, grushko2021improved}.
 Recent work has shown that, given appropriate context, complex human-to-human social touch signals, like stroking \cite{nunez2020investigating, muthukumarana2020touch}, hugging \cite{HuggyPajamaTeh}, dancing \cite{kobayashi2022whole}, and emotional communication \cite{SalvatoTOH2021, ju2021haptic, rognon2022linking}, can be replicated and understood in a wearable format.
-Some other work has shown the use of haptic interfaces for high information tasks, like assisting navigation, by rendering patterns with a certain meaning, such as direction guidance or identification of points of interest \cite{paneels2013WHC}.
-Lastly, work has shown communicating alerts with different urgency levels in car driving settings \cite{di2020purring, locken2015tacticar} and communicating contact events in teleoperation and AR/VR through hand-held devices with haptic feedback \cite{choi2018claw, mintchev2019portable}.
+Some other work has shown the use of haptic interfaces for high information tasks, like assisting navigation through rendering patterns with a certain meaning \cite{paneels2013WHC} or using haptic signals to reduce the distraction from visual displays in human-robot collaborative task scheduling \cite{maderna2022flexible}.
+Lastly, work has shown communicating alerts with different urgency levels in car driving \cite{di2020purring, locken2015tacticar} and communicating contact events in teleoperation and AR/VR through hand-held haptic devices \cite{choi2018claw, mintchev2019portable}.
 These past works suggest that a wide range of social and collaborative information can be transferred using haptics with appropriate design of the interface and signals.